-In respect of the Criminal Code the following provisions should be adduced:

-- Article 114. § 1.
-A sentencing judgement rendered abroad shall not bar criminal proceedings for the same offence from being instituted before a Polish court. - § 2.
-The court shall credit to the penalty, imposed the period of deprivation of liberty actually served abroad and the penalty there executed, taking into consideration the differences between these penalties. - $\S$ 3.
-The provision of $\S$ 1 shall not apply: - 1) in the event that the sentencing judgement adjudicated abroad was taken over to be enforced in the territory of the Republic of Poland and in the event that the sentence passed abroad refers to an offence with respect to which either the prosecution was taken over or the perpetrator was surrendered from the territory of the Republic of Poland - 2) to verdicts of international criminal courts operating under international law that is binding for the Republic of Poland,
+In respect of the Criminal Code the following provisions should be adduced: Article 114. § 1.
+A sentencing judgement rendered abroad shall not bar criminal proceedings for the same offence from being instituted before a Polish court. § 2.
+The court shall credit to the penalty, imposed the period of deprivation of liberty actually served abroad and the penalty there executed, taking into consideration the differences between these penalties.

+- § 3.
+The provision of § 1 shall not apply: - 1) in the event that the sentencing judgement adjudicated abroad was taken over to be enforced in the territory of the Republic of Poland and in the event that the sentence passed abroad refers to an offence with respect to which either the prosecution was taken over or the perpetrator was surrendered from the territory of the Republic of Poland - 3) to verdicts of international criminal courts operating under international law that is binding for the Republic of Poland, - § 4.
-- to valid court sentences or decisions of other bodies of foreign states concluding penal proceedings if it results from an international treaty binding for the Republic of Poland. - § 4.
 If a Polish citizen validly and finally sentenced by a court in a foreign country, has been transferred to execute the sentence within the territory of the Republic of Poland, the court shall determine, under Polish law, the legal classification of the act, and the penalty to be executed or any other penal measure provided for in this Act; the basis for determination of the penalty or other measure subject to execution shall be provided by the sentencing judgement rendered by a court of a foreign country, the penalty prescribed for such an act under Polish law, the period of actual deprivation of liberty abroad, the penalty or other measure executed there, and the differences between these penalties considered to the favour of the sentenced person. - Art.
 114a. § 1.
 A sentencing judgement is also a final conviction for a criminal offense rendered by a court having jurisdiction in criminal matters in a Member State of the European Union, unless, according to the Polish criminal law, the act is not a crime, the perpetrator is not subject to punishment or the imposed punishment is unknown to the Polish criminal law - § 3 The provision of § 1 shall not apply if the information obtained from the criminal record or from the court of a Member State of the European Union is not sufficient to establish the conviction or the imposed punishment is subject to a pardon in the country in which the conviction took place.